ACC’s Commitment to High School Faculty

 - how you would handle being contacted by a parent about student work

 - see additional possible questions on the HR website:

 High school faculty who are interested in teaching dual credit courses on their high school campus for Austin Community College need to be aware of expectations from both their high school and the community college.
 This checklist will help acquaint instructors with the similarities and differences in requirements for teaching across both school levels.
 Where there are differences between the requirements listed below, an asterisk indicates which rules apply when dual credit courses are being taught.
 In some cases, the college rules will apply, in some cases, faculty will have to adhere to both the college and high school requirements.

 SACSCOC (Southern Association of Colleges and Schools Commission on Colleges) is the accrediting body for Austin Community College.
 Every prospective dual credit instructor at ACC must meet these minimum requirements.
 The requirements are below, and more detailed credentialing requirements by course can be found here.

 |To teach:||Faculty must have:|

-Master’s plus 18 graduate hours in teaching discipline
+Master’s plus 18 graduate hours in the teaching discipline

 |Workforce courses toward AAS degree||Bachelor’s degree or higher in the discipline

-Associate’s degree in the discipline plus three years documented work experience in the field
+Associate’s degree in the discipline plus three years of documented work experience in the field

 |Courses toward certificate only||High school diploma